Valuation: quoted shares: further points

 - the highest and lowest quotations on 6 April 1965, or

 - the highest and lowest prices at which bargains were done on that day

 Non arm’s length disposal: large block of shares

 TCGA92/S272 (2) prevents the flooding effect reducing the market value of an asset if a large block of assets are placed in the market at the same time.
 If you are dealing with a non arm’s length disposal of a large block of shares you may want to check whether TCGA92/S272 (2) applies by sending a CG29 to SAV.
 It is unlikely you would want to do this in a case in which the taxpayer’s valuation of the shares disposed of is less than £500,000.

-The special rules of TCGA92/S272 (3) do not apply to the market value of shares and securities quoted on a recognised overseas stock exchange.
-However, the guidance in CG59517 on checking valuations still apply.
-You should normally accept the taxpayer’s figures if you are certain the shares are quoted.
+For valuations before 6 April 2015 the old version of TCGA92/S272 (3) did not apply to the market value of shares and securities quoted on a recognised overseas stock exchange.
+You should normally accept the customer’s figures if you are certain the shares are quoted.
 If having established the shares are quoted you still want to check the value you should sent a form CG29 to SAV.
-See CTM60310 for details of recognised stock exchanges.

 For valuations from 6 April 2015 Regulation 3 of SI 2015/616 introduced a statutory rule for shares and securities that are listed on an overseas recognised stock exchange (but not on a UK list).
 The value is the closing price for the day (or if more than one closing value is quoted, the lower value plus half of the difference between the two figures).
 Where the shares or securities are listed on more than one overseas list then the value should be based on the list of what would be regarded as a major exchange.
 If that distinction cannot be made then the values in the list of the territory in which the company is resident should be used.

 A list of “recognised stock exchanges” can be found by searching for that phrase on gov.uk.